bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 CustomJSFilter
 ~~~~~~~~~~~~~~

-You can also create a filter with custom functionality.
-This type of filter, the
+You can also create a |CustomJSFilter| with your own functionality.
+To do this, use JavaScript
-|CustomJSFilter|, can be written in three ways, using Javascript, Coffeescript, or Python.
-For all three, the custom code needs to return either a list of indices or a list of
+or CoffeeScript to write code that returns either a list of indices or a list of
 booleans that represents the filtered subset.
 The |ColumnDataSource| that is associated
 with the |CDSView| this filter is added to will be available at render time with the
 variable ``source``.